Transcendental Whistling

 When I do whistle musically, I can whistle steadily onward through a full three octaves, plus a few more strained high notes over the top of the highest octave if I reposition my lips and the muscles of my throat just so.
 I can whistle the melodies of Bach and Prokofiev, or if I’m in a boldly American mood, John Philip Sousa.
 I don’t whistle when I’m in a bad mood.
 Or maybe whistling improves my mood (it does).

-I have a special whistle to call Buki to me when she’s gone away too far.
+I have a special whistle to call Buki the Dog to me when she’s gone away too far.
 It’s a different whistle (three short low notes and a longer rising fourth) than Purple’s “cuckoo whistle”, which I retired when she died.
 It didn’t seem proper to use her special whistle for another dog.
 For Ravena the Raven, I have another whistle to call her and Rowan to feeding time, one with one short low note followed by a long smoothly rising and then descending note.
 Or just to be conversational with Ravena, I whistle melodies and random notes while she cocks her head side to side in a dog-like way, listening, processing what she’s hearing.

 Whistling is powerful magic.
 If you stop talking and start whistling, you might feel a sense of entering another plane…wait, that’s not so far-fetched, many cultures around the world have held the act of whistling apart from ordinary daily life, reserving it for shamanistic or other spiritual practices, or for moments of superstition (good luck or bad).
 Whistling sailors could induce the wind to blow harder, the wind joining the breath of their whistling to really make the sails billow.
-But careful with that whistle, sailor, you might bring on a gale or a hurricane.
+But be careful with that whistle, sailor, you might bring on a gale, or a hurricane.
 In stage theaters, which commonly employed out-of-work sailors to operate the complex backstage ropes and knots, no whistling was allowed, lest the vengeful spirits of dead sailors be called back for a haunting.
 Whistling as a means (accidental or intentional) of summoning ghosts or evil spirits is common among traditional societies around the world.
 Whistling may bring poverty, ruin crops, or portend a death.
 Or on the other hand, whistling can simply convey a happy mood and encourage others to cheer up.

 Extremely good whistlers can mimic complex bird songs, adding fingering to the manipulation of air flow and vibration through the lips.
-Whistlers’ bird mimicry isn’t just for communicating a secret signal between comrades in arms and thieves, but also it’s an art, and for busking on the street and for tourists’ coins.
+Whistlers’ bird mimicry isn’t just for communicating a secret signal between comrades-in-arms and thieves, but also it’s an art, and for busking on the street and for tourists’ coins.
 There are traditions of bird whistling in various cultures around the world.
 I once heard such whistling in an old television program about the piratical Malayan cultures.
 It was astonishing to hear, and I wished I could do that myself.

 Whole languages use only whistling to make words, a useful mode of communication across opposite sides of deep canyons and from mountain to mountain.
 Whistle languages are of cultural conservation concern, disappearing from their places of use in Turkey, Mexico, the Canary Islands and elsewhere.
 That too…why must all the magic fade away?